 READ: The Member Survey Report

 The review group has made various recommendations, but it is your feedback that will help make them reality.
 We are asking all BMC members to read the report and send us your feedback through an online survey.
 The survey has now been launched and emailed to members.
-It has been run by independent market research company 2020 Research, and members can express can express support or opposition to recommendations, and comment on specific sections.
+It has been run by independent market research company 2020 Research, and members can express support or opposition to recommendations, and comment on specific sections.
 All BMC members have been emailed a link to the survey or you can use this link:

 The online consultation period is open until 22 December, then the final recommendations will go to a vote at the BMC AGM in April 2018.